SumoLogic/sumologic-otel-collector/docs/upgrading.md

 ### `sumologic` configuration: modified the `configuration files` merge behaviour

-Modified the configuration merge behaviour to perform overwrite instead of update for collector_fields key.
+Modified the configuration merge behaviour to perform overwrite instead of update for `collector_fields` key of [Sumo Logic Extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/sumologicextension#configuration).

-For example, if two configuration files(say conf1.yaml and conf2.yaml) define the same key(collector_fields of type Map), In previous flow, the values of collector_fields from conf2.yaml will be added to conf1.yaml and the effective configuration will have vaules from both the configurations.
+For example, if two configuration files(say `conf1.yaml` and `conf2.yaml`) define the `collector_fields`,

+In previous flow, the values of collector_fields from conf2.yaml will be added to conf1.yaml and the effective configuration will have vaules from both the configurations.

 Starting from `v0.103.0-sumo-0`, the values of collector_fields tag from conf1.yaml will be overwritten by values from conf2.yaml and the effective configuration will have collector_fields value of conf2.yaml only.

 For example: